v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex2_SharePoint_Online.md

 	**Note:** At the time of this writing, the application was displaying **None** as Nestor's permission level, which is typically attributed to someone who is not a site member.
 The same thing occurred when checking Diego Siciliani and Patti Fernandez.
 You can try checking their permissions to see if this issue has been resolved and it displays their actual permission level.

-11. Repeat the prior step and check the permission for **Alex Wilber**.
+11. Repeat the prior step and check the permission for **Alex Wilber**, who is not a site member.
 You will see that Alex's permission level is set to **None**, which means he does not have permission to access or update the site since he has not been assigned as a site member.

 12. In the **IT Services: Check Permissions** window, select **Close.**

 13. You are now back in the **Permissions: IT Services** tab in your browser.
 You have been asked to create a new group of users and assign them permission to access the IT Services site.
 In the ribbon that appears at the top of the page, under the **Grant** section, select **Create Group.**

-	‎**Best Practice:** It’s a best practice that you should use Groups to assign access permissions rather than assigning access to individual user accounts for two important reasons: Assigning individual users access to a site makes it difficult to track user access when the user leaves your organization, and direct permissions can override security groups permissions.
+	‎**Best Practice:** It’s a best practice that you should use Groups to assign access permissions rather than assigning access to individual user accounts for two important reasons: 1) Assigning individual users access to a site makes it difficult to track user access when the user leaves your organization, and 2) Idirect permissions can override security groups permissions.

 14. In the **People and Groups > Create Group** window, enter the following information: